ros2/rmw_connextdds/README.md

 will be shared by all Nodes associated with that context (typically all Nodes created by a process).

-Since only one DomainParticipant will be typically be created by each ROS 2 process, users may rely on Connext's default QoS configuration to customize the QoS of the DomainParticipant from an external XML file:
+Since only one DomainParticipant will be typically created by each ROS 2 process, users may rely on Connext's [default QoS configuration](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/Overwriting_Default_QoS_Values.htm?Highlight=is_default_qos) to customize the QoS of the DomainParticipant from an external XML file:

 ```xml
 <dds>